“Kane; those new CDs need to be moved to the new shelves.”

 The next shoot was the Irish driver; Brody O’Connor with his white and green Corvette.

-He, Mateo and Star were the three best racers.
+He, Mateo and Star was the three best racers.

 Brody had not been at all what Kane had expected; he was tall with blue eyes and auburn hair.